 - non-EU or non-EEA Citizens residing permanently in Germany in possession of a settlement permit or a residence permit that allows gainful employment;

-- citizens of Serbia, Montenegro, Bosnia and Herzegovina, Macedonia, Morocco, Tunisia and Turkey in conformity with bilateral agreements, as long as citizens of these countries are employed or receive unemployment compensation.
+- citizens of Algeria, Bosnia-Herzegovina, Kosovo, Morocco, Montenegro, Serbia, Tunisia and Turkey in conformity with bilateral agreements, as long as citizens of these countries are employed or receive unemployment compensation.

 Labour-contract workers or employees who have been temporarily transferred to work in Germany by their employers based abroad have no claim to child support payments.

-On the website of the Bundesargentur für Arbeit you can read more about the monthly amount and the application of child benefit.
+On the website of the Bundesargentur für Arbeit you can read more about the application for child benefit.
 If you have an employment contract at the University you can apply for child benefit at the VBL (website of VBL).

 Maternity Protection and Parental Leave